Walter Kent: Early life

 Walter Kent was born to a Jewish family on November 29, 1911, in New York City.
 He graduated from Townsend Harris Hall High School.
-Kent received a scholarship to attend the Juilliard School of Music in New York where he chose to pursue advanced study of the violin.
-Kent was also involved in private music study with Leopold Auer and Samuel Gardner.
-He also received more formal education at City College of New York.
-After completion of his university education, Kent conducted his own orchestra in New York, performing in theatres and on the radio.
-Additionally, Kent became a freelance architect following his education, continuing to write music in his spare time.
+Kent studied violin with advanced, private instruction from Leopold Auer and Samuel Gardner.
+He also enrolled at City College of New York, studying drafting, with the idea of becoming an architect, but never completed a university education.
+He did some work as a draftsman, but gave it up to pursue song writing.
+Kent conducted his own orchestra in New York, performing in theaters and on the radio.

 Career

-Following his completion of his education, Kent was an architect, continuing to write music on the side, conducting his own orchestra performing on radio and in theatres.
 In 1932, Kent co-wrote his first major song with Milton Drake and Abner Silver entitled, "Pu-Leeze, Mister Hemingway".
-Following his break, Kent moved to Los Angeles, remaining a freelance architect, while venturing into his musical career.

-Throughout the 1930s and 1940s, Kent worked in the motion picture industry composing songs for films, including several westerns.
-As World War II started in Europe, Kent's thematic concepts of his work turned towards the conflict, with the composition of the melody of "(There'll Be Bluebirds Over) The White Cliffs of Dover" in 1941.
-The song was a piece that expressed sympathy for England's struggle against the looming Nazi threat at the time.
+Throughout the 1930s and 1940s, Kent worked bi-coastally, writing songs in New York City and writing for the motion picture industry composing songs for films, including several westerns.
+As World War II started in Europe, Kent's work turned towards the conflict, with the composition of the music for "(There'll Be Bluebirds Over) The White Cliffs of Dover" in 1941.
+The song expressed hope that England's struggle against the Nazis would soon be over.
 Kent received two Oscar nominations, one in 1944 for his song "Too Much In Love", showcased in the film Song of the Open Road and another in 1945 for "Endlessly" found in Earl Carroll Vanities.
-In 1951, Walter Kent wrote the stage score for Seventeen alongside Kim Gannon.
+In 1951, Walter Kent wrote the score for the muscical Seventeen alongside Kim Gannon.
 The musical was shown for five months.
 Throughout his career, Kent worked with multiple artists including; Al Hoffman, Mann Curtis, Jerome Jerome, Richard Byron and Milton Drake.
 After 1951, Kent's career in Hollywood dwindled and he seldom produced any music following his work on Seventeen.